DisStreamChat/Website/README.md

-# DisTwitchChat
+# DisStreamChat
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-Hello and welcome to the GitHub repo for The DisTwitchChat website!
-This houses all of the content at [distwitchchat.com](https://www.distwitchchat.com).
+Hello and welcome to the GitHub repo for The DisStreamChat website!
+This houses all of the content at [disstreamchat.com](https://www.disstreamchat.com).

 # Tech/framework used
 - React